h01ger/piuparts/README.txt

 * "sources-url" is a URL to the Sources.bz2 file for your mirror. "sources-url" must match "packages-url", if it is not defined, piuparts-reports will not generate source centric html pages.

 * "mirror" tells the slave which mirror it is to use.
 The slave gives this to piuparts when it runs it.
+Components must not be used here. "packages-url" defines which component to use.
+This setting is redundant and should go away.

 * "piuparts-cmd" is the command the slave uses to start piuparts.
 It should include 'sudo' if necessary so that piuparts runs with sufficient priviledges to do its testing (and that means root priviledges).